 Dr Cang Van grew up in Inala and first trained as a pharmacist.
 He maintains an ongoing interest in medication management through the oversight of our current pilot which uses a Pharmacist within the practice to provide patient education, medication reconciliation for folks leaving hospital, advice on drug combinations and reporting of adverse drug reactions to authorities.
 After doing two stints with the practice as a trainee doctor, Dr Van returned as a qualified FRACGP in January 2014 and now works Tuesdays, Wednesdays and Thursdays.
 He has a Certificate in Primary Skin Cancer Medicine and Certificate in Skin Cancer Surgery and has also trained to insert and remove implanons.
 Dr Van speaks fluent English and Vietnamese.
 He enjoys cycling and holiday adventures to stay fit and broaden his knowledge of other cultures.

 - BPthy, MBBS Hons II, DRANZCOG , FRACGP

 Dr Ingrid Weate has been with Inala Primary Care for almost 7 years and even though she owns her own practice, she continues to enjoy working with us and servicing the Inala and surrounding communities.
 Dr Weate graduated from the University of Queensland Medical School with Class 2 Honours in 2002.
 Prior to this, she trained and worked as a physiotherapist in QLD and the UK.
-Dr Weate plays an active role in the supervision and teaching of trainee general practitionerws and medical students.
-Her medical interests are: Preventative Care, Woment’s and Children’s heatlh, Contraception, MIrena and Implanon -insertions and removals, Chronic Disease Management, Mental Health, Travel Medicine and GP level dermatology.
+Dr Weate plays an active role in the supervision and teaching of trainee general practitioners and medical students.
+Her medical interests are: Preventative Care, Women’s and Children’s health, Contraception, Mirena and Implanon -insertions and removals, Chronic Disease Management, Mental Health, Travel Medicine and GP level dermatology.